 Bread gets a bad rap because the body quickly breaks carbohydrates down into sugar.
 But that fast breakdown also makes carbs the most convenient source of fuel for your body.
 “I always recommend focusing not on eliminating carbohydrates (you need the energy!), but choosing the right sources,” says culinary nutritionist Sara Haas, RDN, in Chicago.
 Highly processed white breads are stripped of most of their nutritional benefits.
 However, whole grains are loaded with fiber to keep you fuller longer.
 Quit falling for these 21 other common food myths that are untrue.

 A heaping plate of pasta is the ultimate delicious meal, and new types of pasta are miles ahead of the nutritionally empty white pasta you’ll get at a restaurant.
 “The pasta aisle is an amazing place now.
 There are pastas that are higher-protein, higher-fiber, and gluten-free, with a variety of plant-based versions,” says Jenna Braddock, RD, in Saint Augustine, Florida.
 “Pasta is not an empty food anymore.”
 Skip the fettuccini Alfredo and try a small portion of lentil or brown rice pasta, loaded up with vegetables.
-Don’t miss these 15 food myths that make you gain weight.
+Here’s more on how to make your pasta healthy.

 Fats of any kind